Tuition Assistance at NGFS

 Q. Is financial assistance available and how is it funded?

 A. We work diligently to make an NGFS education available to as many worthy applicants and students as possible each year.
 We ask each family requesting financial aid to complete a packet outlining their current financial circumstances.
-The information is evaluated by a third party, FAST (Financial Aid for School Tuition) who makes a recommendation on expected family contribution from your family.
+The information is evaluated by a third party, FACTS who makes a recommendation on expected family contribution from your family.
 This and other information is provided to the Tuition Assistance Committee as they evaluate requests for your family and other applicants.
-The committee takes into consideration all the information provided, along with the recommendations from the FAST evaluations, so it is important that you share as much as possible so that we may make an informed decision.
+The committee takes into consideration all the information provided, along with the recommendations from the FACTS evaluations, so it is important that you share as much as possible so that we may make an informed decision.
 We encourage you to explore the opportunities available to you and your family when deciding if an NGFS education is within reach.

 Q. Who should apply for financial aid?

 A. Families of students in grades K-12 who are concerned they may not be able to afford a New Garden Friends School education may apply.
 Aid awards are unavailable for preschool students (A Child's Garden).